James Carville: State Department work

-In 2002, on behalf of the U.S. State Department, Carville, and his wife, political consultant Mary Matalin, met with a group of 55 Arab women political leaders during the 2002 United States midterm elections.
-The programming, "Women as Political Leaders" International Visitor (IV) Program", was the first program implemented under the auspices of the Middle East Partnership Initiative, a collection of 40 programs headed by then deputy assistant secretary for Near East Affairs Liz Cheney.
-In addition to events with Carville and Matalin, the group met with congressional, state and local campaign staff, and observed campaign work during their visits to Concord, New Hampshire, Dallas, Texas, Detroit, Michigan, Toledo, Ohio, Raleigh, North Carolina, and Tallahassee and Tampa, Florida.
+On behalf of the U.S. State Department, Carville and his wife, Mary Matalin, met with a group of 55 Arab women political leaders during the 2002 United States midterm elections.
+Titled the "Women as Political Leaders" International Visitor (IV) Program", it was the first program implemented under the Middle East Partnership Initiative, a group of programs headed by then Deputy Assistant Secretary for Near East Affairs Liz Cheney.
+In addition to events with Carville and Matalin, participants met with congressional, state and local campaign staff, and observed campaign activities during their visits to Concord, New Hampshire; Dallas, Texas; Detroit, Michigan; Toledo, Ohio; Raleigh, North Carolina; and Tallahassee and Tampa, Florida.